ŠK Slovan

 Group.
 The team avoided relegation under coach Jozef Majoroš while playing home

-games at Štadión FK Rapid Ružinov while Slovan’s first team were in residence
+games at Štadión FK Rapid Ružinov, while Slovan’s first team was in residence

 The team